looksliketyler/deploymentProject/README.md

 ### About
 this project is hosted on Amazon Web Services (AWS).
 AWS is used for an s3 bucket, an RDS postgres database and an Elastic Beanstalk instance of the backend code.

+### Docs
+ - in the docs folder in root directory, there are other md files and screenshots

 ### Prod Run
 the hosted site may be accessed on [http://keywork.s3-website-us-east-1.amazonaws.com/home]